OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 * Fourier Analysis
 * (come up with your own.... there are so many!)

-> Bonus question: list all of the algorithms that you and your team have interacted with since you got up this morning.
+> Bonus question: list all the algorithms that you and your team have interacted with since you got up this morning.

+## Discussion of Workstyles and Learning Strategies

+Let's have a discussion about learning strategies.
+With some folks around you, please discuss some learning strategies that have worked particularly well for you in the past.
+Do you think they will work well in this course?
+Please spend at least some time discussing AI and how it may help or hinder your learning in the course.
+We'll do a report out and discuss as a full group.

 ## Peak Finding

+TODO: add some hints.

 > Credit to MIT Open Courseware 6.006 for this problem